-'Bad Moms' Cast Shares The Best & Worst Parenting Advice They Got From Their Moms
+'Bad Moms' Cast Shares Best & Worst Parenting Tips

 Bad Moms, starring Mila Kunis, Kathryn Hahn, Christina Applegate, Jada Pinkett Smith, and Annie Mumolo, is a hilarious summer film.
 But not only will it make you laugh out loud, it's also incredible touching.
 In a series of interviews played during the film's credits, the actors speak to their moms about growing up, and of course, motherhood.
 So when I had the opportunity to sit down with Kunis, Applegate, Hahn, and Mumolo, I was curious to know: What's the best — and worst — advice their mothers have ever given them?